ymolists/website/gitpod/docs/github-integration.md

 If you encounter errors setting up a Gitpod project on a private repository in a GitHub org, you may need to approve the Gitpod OAuth app for 3rd party access to the org.

 1. In https://github.com/settings/connections/applications/484069277e293e6d2a2a.
-2. Look for the org in queston in the lower section of the page under 'Organization access'.
+2. Look for the org in question in the lower section of the page under 'Organization access'.
 3. Click on the Grant button.

 For more details, see [Issue #8076](https://github.com/gitpod-io/gitpod/issues/8076).